robinyUArizona/robinyUArizona/README.md

-## Professional with a solid background in Data Science, Machine Learning, and Statistics, as well as Software Engineering experience, who is results-oriented and adaptive.
+### Professional with a solid background in Data Science, Machine Learning, and Statistics, as well as Software Engineering experience, who is results-oriented and adaptive.
+Extremely passionate about transforming complex data into actionable insights, making data-driven decisions, and combining old concepts in novel ways to provide creative, straightforward answers to complicated, vague problem statements.

 - 🔭 I’m currently looking for Data Scientist/Machine Learning Engineering positions.
 - 🥅 My interests are in Statistics, Data Science, Machine Learning, and Software Engineering.